'Donau' was a U-boat wolfpack two-element operation in the North Atlantic Ocean against the ONS.7, HX.238 and SC.130 convoys (15/26 May 1943).

 However, the HX.238 convoy of 45 ships, supported by Lieutenant Commander E. E. G. Boak’s Canadian Escort Group C3 (the destroyers Skeena and British Burnham, and the corvettes Bittersweet, Eyebright, and Canadian La Malbaie and Pictou and, within the convoy, the escort carrier Fencer on transfer to the UK) passed through the patrol line without being detected.

 Bound from Sydney, Cape Breton island, to Liverpool, the 37 ships of the following SC.130 slow convoy departed Halifax on 11 May and were met by Commander P. W. Gretton’s British Escort Group B7 (the destroyer leader Duncan, the destroyer Vidette, the frigate Tay, the corvettes Snowflake, Sunflower, Pink, Loosestrife, and Canadian Kitchener, and the convoy rescue ship Zamalek).
 The convoy was spotted and reported during the night of 18/19 May by Oberleutnant Heinz Koch’s U-304, allowing U-645 and U-952 to come up.
 However, the Germans lost contact in the morning as the convoy executed a sharp change in course.
-Air escort, provided by Consolidated Liberator long-range maritime reconnaissance bombers of the RAF’s No. 120 Squadron frustrates the efforts of the U-boats: in its first approach, one Liberator attacked U-731, which was undamaged, and forced five other boats to submerge.
+Air escort, provided by Consolidated Liberator four-engined long-range maritime reconnaissance bombers of the RAF’s No. 120 Squadron frustrated the efforts of the U-boats: in its first approach, one Liberator attacked U-731, which was undamaged, and forced five other boats to submerge.
 One of these, U-952, was then depth-charged and badly damaged by Tay, Kapitänleutnant Wilhelm-Heinrich Graf Pückler und Limpurg’s U-381 was lost to an unknown cause, and U-636 was located by Snowflake and attacked with the help of Duncan as the two ships covered the area several times with depth charges but failed to damage the boat.
 Two other boats managed to escape Pink and Sunflower on the surface.

 At 12.00 the 1st Support Group (frigates Wear, Jed and Spey, and Canadian sloop Sennen) arrived from behind the German patrol line and spotted two U-boats.
 Of these, Kapitänleutnant Odo Loewe’s U-954 fired torpedoes while diving but was sunk by 'Hedgehog' bombs from Jed and Sennen.
 Duncan evaded an attack by U-707, which was damaged.
 A second Liberator of No. 120 Squadron, in co-operation with Vidette, compelled six boats to submerge, and two more aircraft of the same unit forced down another four and two boats, respectively, three of the six being bombed.
 Before dusk, Jed and Spey had driven off the last contact-keeper, and only U-92 could mount an attack, which was unsuccessful.